widesky/node-bacstack/README.md

 ## Usage

-Add node-bacnet to your project by using:
+Add WideSky's node-bacstack to your project by using:

 ``` sh
 npm install --save @widesky/node-bacstack